Why use Chinese medicine to Treat Chronic Fatigue Syndrome

 In Australia, doctors may refer to Clinical Practice Guidelines: Chronic Fatigue Syndrome, which was produced by a working group under the Royal Australasian College of Physicians and published in the Medical Journal of Australia in 2002.

-Within those guidelines, the management of chronic fatigue is largely based on symptom management and includes the treatment of headache, sleep disturbance, anxiety and depression, nausea, abdominal and period pain, and muscle aches and pains.
+Within those guidelines, the management of chronic fatigue syndrome is largely based on symptom management and includes the treatment of headache, sleep disturbance, anxiety and depression, nausea, abdominal and period pain, and muscle aches and pains.
 It also recommends psychological support, education and empathy.
 Such management is without a doubt important and for this reason it is essential that you maintain regular contact with your doctor.

-Unfortunately, “management” is the keyword here rather than “treatment”.
+Unfortunately however, “management” is the keyword here rather than “treatment”.
 The problem lies in that, despite a vast amount of research over the last 2 decades, no single cause has been reliably identified.

 Even if a CFS sufferer was to be categorised into a “type” of CFS, modern medical “treatments” such as antiviral, immunoregulatory, antidepressant and metabolic drug regimens are not recommended (by the authors of the guidelines) due to lack of supporting evidence and potentially massive side effects